markus-zzz/zzzconsulting-website/_drafts/2021-03-26-basic-gpu-part-1.markdown

 * No z-buffer (geometry has to be sorted before sent down the pipeline)

 ## Rasterization stage

+*Rasterization is the process of finding pixel coverage for a given triangle*

 This stage is about finding out, for a given triangle, what screen pixels are covered by that triangle.
 Since well behaved triangles contain significantly